ybur-yug/git_kv_store_tutorial/README.md

 ### Note: Do not use this for real software

+### Addendum: Apparently [crates.io](http://crates.io) does this, and those guys are wicked smart, so maybe its a good idea but definitely not at this capacity we are building

 Since the `cat-file` and `hash_object` pattern functions simply as a key:value store for git, we can utilize this to our advantage.
 Normal storing large strings in-memory in Ruby can get quite taxing, but if we simply store the string of the SHA-1 hash to a given key, we can greatly reduce